talipucar/DomainAdaptation/README.md

-The autoencoder is trained to learn shared representation from multiple data sources.
+- The autoencoder is trained to learn shared representation from multiple data sources.

-A conditional Discriminator is used to align the latent representations of the data sources.
+- A conditional Discriminator is used to align the latent representations of the data sources.
 Here, class labels in each domain is used to condition the Discriminator.

-A second conditional Discriminator is used to improve the quality of reconstructions, i.e. the output of the decoder.
-This discrimminator is conditioned on the domain labels ( For example, if there are 3 different data sources, they are labeled in one-hot encoded form as 001, 010, 100).
+- A second conditional Discriminator is used to improve the quality of reconstructions, i.e. the output of the decoder.
+This discriminator is conditioned on the domain labels ( For example, if there are 3 different data sources, they are labeled in one-hot encoded form as 001, 010, 100).